Duugu/Sku/index.md

 - Bank bags are now shown under "Bags".
 Don't look for a "Bank" menu under local.
 Get to "Bags" and arrow down, if you are at a bank.
 - Hunter pets now have a talent tree.
 The pet talent tree is available under your talent menu if the pet is there.
 - In vehicle combat your standard action bar is replaced with up to 8 new skills.
 The key binds are the same.
 Check the actionbar menu to see the available skills if you are in a vehicle.

 ## Changes in wow_menu 3.3
+- Fixed a bug with the EN US version of the script.

+## Changes in wow_menu 3.3
 - Tried to fix the auto accept for the contract.
 I can't test the fix, as I already have accepted the contract.
 Any feedback would be welcome.